 Welcome, I am Massimo Stella PhD

-I am Dr. Massimo Stella and currently have a permanent lectureship (Assistant Professor in the US system) in the Department of Computer Science, University of Exeter, UK.
+I am Dr. Massimo Stella and I currently lead the CogNosco Lab in the Department of Computer Science, University of Exeter, UK.

 In 9 years of experience in research as network scientist, I designed novel multi-layer network models for predicting cognitive processes like language learning and progressive cognitive impairments.
 I also work on stance detection and emotional profiling in social media.